Ahmed-Mohsen-2005/HR-Attrition-Analysis-PowerBI-Dashboard/README.md

 - **Demographics**: Age, gender, marital status, salary by ethnicity.
 - **Attrition Analysis**: Factors such as department, travel, overtime, and tenure.

-## 🛠️ Team Collaboration

-- Defined roles and responsibilities based on individual strengths.
-- Regular updates through messaging apps and video meetings.
-- Used Power BI for progress tracking and version management.
-- Maintained documentation in shared drives and email threads.

-## 🚧 Challenges & Solutions

-- **Initial Obstacle**: Understanding a complex dataset.
-- **Solution**: Team brainstorming and continuous feedback helped in data exploration and modeling.

 ## 🧾 Lessons Learned

 - Strong communication and clear task ownership are key to success.